Upbeat Outlook At Pittcon

-Scientific instrument company executives at the Pittsburgh Conference on Analytical Chemistry & Applied Spectroscopy (Pittcon) last week in Orlando, Fla., said the business outlook is much more promising now than at this time last year during the depths of the recession.
+Scientific instrument makers at the Pittsburgh Conference on Analytical Chemistry & Applied Spectroscopy (Pittcon) in Atlanta said the economic recovery has revived buyer interest.
+Business conditions, they said, are much stronger than they were a year ago, when the economy was just beginning to improve.

-Customer uncertainty that pervaded last year’s Pittcon has ebbed, observed John A. Roush, president of PerkinElmer’s environmental health business.
-“We are now seeing the beginning of a recovery,” he said.
-Still, to capture customers on the fence about buying instruments, firms are promoting what Bruker Corp., for instance, described as “affordable, rock-solid” equipment.
+Some big instrument makers, including Thermo Fisher Scientific and Agilent, vowed to continue making acquisitions to broaden their product lines.
+Others, such as Waters and Shimadzu, indicated their intent to remain independent and reliant largely on homegrown advances.

-Many executives are disappointed that government stimulus spending hasn’t had as big an impact on their bottom lines as they’d originally hoped.
-But they anticipate stimulus dollars will continue to be spent on scientific instruments in 2010.
+“The market is much better today than it was a year ago, when people worried about the fragility of the recovery,” said Michael R. McMullen, president of Agilent’s chemical analysis group.
+Nick Roelofs, president of Agilent’s life sciences group, added that acquisitions will remain part of the firm’s growth strategy.
+He pointed to the 2010 acquisition of Varian, which brought nuclear magnetic resonance instruments to the firm’s product line, and to this month’s Biocius and Lab 901 purchases, which expanded Agilent’s high-throughput spectroscopy and electrophoresis offerings.

 Join the conversation